gladcolor/GIBD_RESTAPI/README.md

 [ODT Flow Explorer: Extract, Query, and Visualize Global Human Mobility](http://gis.cas.sc.edu/GeoAnalytics/od.html)

+# Tutorial for REST APIs of ODT Explorer
+You can learn how to use APIs to access the cube data in []()

 # Install keplergl Python library in Windows

 -- install GDAL, Shapely, and Fiona